sw-song/RealTime_Gesture_VolumeControl/README.md

 ```
 2. When you place your `palm` on the cam, the red box recognizes your hand.

-3. And Now, When you clench your fist at this time, a sky blue ring is formed on the index finger and thumb.
+3. And Now, clench your fist.
+Then two blue rings are formed on the index finger and thumb.

-4. You can adjust the volume by spreading your index finger and thumb while holding your fist with the other three fingers.
+4. You can adjust the volume by spreading your index finger and thumb while holding your fist with the other three fingers. (
+In fact, from the beginning, the controller works by folding the remaining three fingers except for the thumb and index finger.)
 <img width="60%" src='https://github.com/sw-song/AI_Lab/blob/main/main_notflip.gif'>

 5. As for the cam, if the palm faces upward rather than the front (ie, the cam faces downward), the action is reversed as shown below.